When a loved one has a mental health problem, it can be worrying for everyone. But it is important to look after your own mental health too.

 - home care

 Contact your GP to access these supports.

 You and your friend or family member may also agree to talk to your local HSE mental health team.
-The team will listen to your experience and may be able to offer practical advice or help.
+The team will listen to your experience and offer practical advice.

 'Journey Together' is a guide for families and friends.
 It has advice on how to help people with mental health problems.

 'Learning about mental illness' is a booklet for children.
-It is for children whose relatives have a mental health problem.
+It can help them understand mental illness when a family member has a problem.

 Our 'Youth mental health resource' booklet provides support and advice for young people.